TobikoData/sqlmesh/docs/guides/projects.md

     pip install sqlmesh
     ```

-    **Note:** When using a virtual environment, you must ensure that it is activated first.
+    **Note:** When using a python virtual environment, you must ensure that it is activated first.
 You should see `(.env)` in your command line; if you don't, run `source .env/bin/activate` from your project directory to activate your environment.

 1. Once you have activated your environment, run the following command and SQLMesh will build out your project: